ccallazans/aws-lambda-spring-boot/README.md

-# Project of a AWS Lambda with API Gateway, and DynamoDB
+# Project of a AWS Lambda with API Gateway, and DynamoDB.
+Made with Terraform

 This project sets up an Java 21 AWS Lambda function using Spring Boot 3, which is triggered by an API Gateway and interacts with a DynamoDB table to manage user data.
 The DynamoDB table stores user data with fields `uuid`, `email`, and `created_at`.